-This Development Application seeks a Development Permit for Reconfiguring a Lot (1 Lot into 32 Lots plus New Road, Balance Lot, Drainage Lot and Park).
-The purpose of the Development Application is to facilitate the first stage of a new residential development, defined as Stage 1A and 1B.
+This Development Application seeks a Development Permit for Reconfiguring a Lot (1 Lot into 34 Residential Lots, New Road and Balance Land).
+The purpose of the Development Application is to facilitate the second stage of a new residential development, known as New Port Estate - Stage 2.

-Section 4 - The Proposed Development of this Report together with Appendix B - Proposed Plan of Reconfiguration contains detailed information with regard to the proposed development.
+Section 4 - The Proposed Development of this Report together with Appendix B - Proposal Plan contains detailed information with regard to the proposed development.

 Section 6 - Summary of Compliance of this Report provides a summary of the proposed development's compliance with the applicable provisions of the relevant planning framework.
-Appendix A - Statement of Code Compliance to this Report contains the complete assessment of the proposed development against the applicable criteria of the relevant codes of the Planning Scheme.
+Appendix E - Statement of Code Compliance to this Report contains the complete assessment of the proposed development against the applicable criteria of the relevant codes of the Planning Scheme.